sass/sass/doc-src/HAML_CHANGELOG.md

 * Add `<code>` to the list of tags that's {file:HAML_REFERENCE.md#preserve-option automatically whitespace-preserved}.

+* Fixed a bug with `end` being followed by code in silent scripts - it no longer throws an error when it's nested beneath tags.

 ## [2.2.6](http://github.com/nex3/haml/commit/2.2.6)

 * Made the error message when unable to load a dependency for html2haml